sigasi/sigasi_insights/content/manual/vunit.md

 libraries.
 External simulators, including the simulator which runs your VUnit tests, require a particular setup to find your library.

-If, for instance, Modelsim is used, then:
+If, for instance, ModelSim is used, then:

 * common libraries need to be pre-compiled,
 * a customized `modelsim.ini` with a reference to the pre-compiled libraries is required, and